vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The address of the DNS server for the container network.
 This option is recommended if the network that you specify in the `--container-network` option does not support DHCP.

 When you specify the container network DNS server, you must use the  port group that you specify in the `--container-network` option.
 You can specify `--container-network-dns` multiple times, to configure multiple DNS servers.
-If you specify `--container-network-dns` but you do not specify `--container-network`, or if you specify a different distributed port group to the one that you specify in `--container-network`, `vic-machine create` fails with an error.
+If you specify `--container-network-dns` but you do not specify `--container-network`, or if you specify a different port group to the one that you specify in `--container-network`, `vic-machine create` fails with an error.

 <pre>--container-network-dns <i>distributed_port_group_name</i>:8.8.8.8</pre>

-Wrap the distributed port group name in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes spaces.
+Wrap the port group name in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes spaces.

-<pre>--container-network-dns '<i>distributed port group name</i>':8.8.8.8</pre>
+<pre>--container-network-dns '<i>port group name</i>':8.8.8.8</pre>

 ### `--container-network-ip-range` ###